EkaterinaBolotskaya/LAPS_dir--hdf5/README.md

 ## Project Overview

 LAPS (funded by NSF Award# (FAIN): 1948453) project aims to facilitate the storage and exchange of laboratory data by providing a standardized format.
-It utilizes a JSON file that contains information about the experiment, machine, the data obtained, etc.
+We use a JSON file that contains information about the experiment, machine, the data obtained, etc. to organize and store experimental data.

-The functions in this repository are designed to manage and exchange laboratory data in a general format.
+The functions in this repository are designed to store and exchange laboratory data in a general format.
-They facilitate the creation of an empty directory structure from a JSON schema, conversion of the populated directory to HDF5 format, and recreation of the original directory structure from the HDF5 file.
+They include the creation of an empty directory structure from a JSON schema, conversion of the populated directory to HDF5 format, and recreation of the original directory structure from the HDF5 file.

 !!!
 Before running anything: